-Immediate eligibility for ART, irrespective of CD4 count, will be offered to all individuals attending adult HIV treatment and care services in the health centers.
+Immediate eligibility for ART, irrespective of CD4 cell count, will be offered to all individuals attending adult HIV treatment and care services in the health centers in Arm A communities.
 This will include those diagnosed during the door-to-door testing campaign as well as those diagnosed through other testing venues as described above.
-It will also include HIV-infected patients diagnosed previously who have not yet initiated ART, either because they have not been followed up at the health center or because they are not yet eligible for ART under current national guidelines.
+It will also include HIV-infected patients diagnosed previously who have not yet initiated ART, either because they have not been followed up at the health center or because they are not yet eligible for ART under current local guidelines.
 In South Africa and in Zambia, there is no requirement to prove residency in order to receive treatment at any clinic.
 The clinics will however collect locator information so that the study team is aware of how many patients are coming from outside of the catchment area.

 Linkage from diagnosis to treatment will be a critical component of the intervention.
 The CHiP team for each zone will be responsible for ensuring that this linkage takes place.
 They will enter details of adults identified as HIV-infected in the electronic database and will provide referral to the health center for initial assessment.
 They will also offer to accompany patients to the health center.

 On presentation at the health center, patients will have baseline blood tests performed in accordance with current standards of care in Zambia and South Africa.
-CD4 testing will also be performed, but results of CD4 testing will not be used to guide the initiation of ART in this study arm: all patients without contraindications will be immediately eligible for ART regardless of CD4 count.
-After exclusion of active TB, patients will be offered TB preventive therapy according to national guidelines.
+CD4 testing will also be performed, but results of CD4 testing will not be used to guide the initiation of

+ART in this study arm: all patients without contraindications will be immediately eligible for ART regardless of CD4 cell count, if they consent to intitiation of ART outside of local guidelines.
+After exclusion of active TB, patients will be offered TB preventive therapy according to local guidelines.
 Patients will also be offered antibiotic therapy for prophylaxis against opportunistic infections.
 The project team will endeavor to ensure that drug supplies are maintained without interruption.

 Ensuring a high level of adherence to ART is key to the success of the intervention.
 The CHiP team will be responsible for making regular home visits to patients to provide psycho-social support and to check and support treatment adherence.
-Because the CHiP team will make regular visits to all households in their zone (see above), this will reduce stigmatization or identification of HIV-infected individuals.
-Activities of the CHiP team will be supported by automatic updates produced by the electronic database showing which patients have missed clinic appointments or are due for a home visit.
+Because the CHiP team will make multiple visits to many households in their zone for multiple reasons besides linkage to HIV care (see above), this will reduce stigmatization or identification of HIV-infected individuals.
+Activities of the CHiP team will be supported by automatic updates produced by the electronic database showing which clients are due for a home visit.